asafch/scheme_to_cisc_compiler/README.md

 The compiler is implemented in [OCaml](https://ocaml.org).

-Parsing Combinators are used in the implementation, and the base PC functionality resides in `pc.ml`, which was written by Prof. Mayer Goldberg.
+Parsing Combinators are used in the implementation, and the base PC functionality resides in `pc.ml`, which was written by Dr. Mayer Goldberg.

 The definition and basic files for using the mock-up assembly are also the work of Dr. Goldberg.